paulwizviz/go-web/docs/Arch.md

 This folder container source codes to build an embedded webserver package and RESTFul endpoints.
 The codes are packaged as follows:

-* `rest` containing codes for a RESTful server
+* `server` containing codes for a RESTful and web servers;

-* `webserver` containing codes for an embedded webserver
+* `usermgmt` containing codes for user management handler.

 The name of this folder has a special impact on project scoping.
 Please refer to this [doc](https://blog.learngoprogramming.com/special-packages-and-directories-in-go-1d6295690a6b) for explanation before you modify it.